 Oh, the difference between a border and a bed?
 A border is usually backed by a structure–a house, hedge, fence, etc.—and can be viewed from only one side.
 A bed can be anywhere in the yard–such as an island in the lawn–and can be viewed from all sides.

-To keep things in proportion the depth of a bed should be roughly one foot deep for every three feet of length:
+Here is how to keep things in proportion.
+The depth of a bed should be roughly one foot deep for every three feet of length:

 FORMAL OR CLASSIC

-A formal or classic garden border is laid out with complete regularity on formal lines and in accord with the methods of classic design, the plantings are in symmetrically arranged rows or geometrical figures.
-You know it when you see it and if this speaks to you, chances are you love balance and clean lines in general.
+A formal or classic garden border is laid out with complete regularity on formal lines.
+In accord with the methods of classic design, the plantings are in symmetrically arranged rows or geometrical figures.
+You know it when you see it.
+If this speaks to you, chances are you love balance and clean lines in general.

 Formal garden borders bring a precision to a space which allows each plant to shine and be admired.
 They’re also an ideal solution for smaller spaces such as courtyards or tight spaces often found between buildings and walls.
 Here are a few examples of formal gardens scaled for a residential backyard.